Skip to main content

 Keymaster

-Welcome to the Forum for the 21st National Cipher Challenge, The Empty Vault.
+Welcome to the Forum for the 24th National Cipher Challenge, A Tale of Two Secrets.

 This is a great (and safe) place to give us feedback, to ask questions, to support one another and to spend some time getting to know the others taking part.
 To keep it that way we have a few simple rules: